philipwalton/blog/articles/why-css-custom-properties-are-awesome.md

 ### Contextual styling

-Contextual stying (styling an element based on where it appears in the DOM) is a contentious topic in CSS.
+Contextual styling (styling an element based on where it appears in the DOM) is a contentious topic in CSS.
 On the one hand, it's something most well-respected CSS developers warn against.
 But on the other hand, it's something thousands of people still do every day.

 Harry Roberts recently wrote [this post](http://csswizardry.com/2015/06/contextual-styling-ui-components-nesting-and-implementation-detail/) with his thoughts on the matter: